SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/edge-transport-servers/configure-without-edgesync.md

 This Receive connector requires the following configuration:

-- **Name** From Internal Org (or any descriptive name)
+- **Name**: From Internal Org (or any descriptive name)

-- **Usage type** Internal
+- **Usage type**: Internal

-- **Local network bindings** Internal network-facing network adapter (for example, 10.1.1.2 and the standard SMTP TCP port value of 25).
+- **Local network bindings**: Internal network-facing network adapter (for example, 10.1.1.2 and the standard SMTP TCP port value of 25).

-- **Remote network settings** IP address of one or more Mailbox servers in the Exchange organization.
+- **Remote network settings**: IP address of one or more Mailbox servers in the Exchange organization.
 For example, 192.168.5.10 and 192.168.5.20.

-- **Authentication methods** TLS, Basic authentication, Basic authentication over TLS, and Exchange Server authentication.
+- **Authentication methods**: TLS, Basic authentication, Basic authentication over TLS, and Exchange Server authentication.

 To create a Receive connector configured to only accept messages from the Exchange organization, replace the bindings and remote IP ranges with your values, and run this command.